kuzzleio/sdk-java/doc/3/getting-started/install/index.md

 ## Subscribe to realtime document notifications (pub/sub)

 Time to use realtime with Kuzzle.
-Create a new file `gettingstartedrealtime.java` with the following code:
+Create a new file `GettingStartedRealtime.java` with the following code:

 <<< ./snippets/realtime.java